EndPointCorp/end-point-blog/2020/06/29/postgresql-improve-group-by-max-performance.html.md

 ---
 author: "David Christensen"
-title: "Large Data in PostgreSQL: Improving max() performance: GROUP BY vs CTE"
+title: "Improving max() performance in PostgreSQL: GROUP BY vs CTE"
-tags: postgresql
+tags: postgresql, database
-gh_issue_number:
+gh_issue_number: 1645
 ---

 ![Spice Baazar](/blog/2020/06/29/postgresql-improve-group-by-max-performance/banner.jpg)
 [Photo](https://www.flickr.com/photos/maxpax/3638954095/) by [Maxpax](https://www.flickr.com/photos/maxpax/), used under [CC BY-SA 2.0](https://creativecommons.org/licenses/by-sa/2.0/), cropped from original.

-This blog article is one of a number of posts that I will write based on working with large tables in PostgreSQL.
 When working with large datasets, it is important to understand your tools and use more efficient queries in order to accomplish more naive approaches with smaller datasets.
 This article covers the case where you want to get the maximum value of some number of groupings in a single table.

-(**Note:** We are using PostgreSQL 12, which supports some nice features like parallel btree index building, which can speed up parts of this process compared to earlier versions.
-We are using the default settings for this, which lets PostgreSQL use up to 2 parallel backend workers to speed up some operations.)
+**Note:** We are using PostgreSQL 12, which supports some nice features like parallel btree index building, which can speed up parts of this process compared to earlier versions.
+We are using the default settings for this, which lets PostgreSQL use up to 2 parallel backend workers to speed up some operations.

 Say you have a table `table_a` with multiple grouping fields `field_a` and `field_b` and you want to find the maximum value of another table `field_c` for each group.